Welcome to Ryan Place & Berkeley Place

 Restored historic homes and fixer-uppers, from charming bungalows to venerable mansions.
 Some date back to the late 1890s, and most were built before 1950.
 You’ll encounter diverse listings and architectural styles, from Victorian to the Mediterranean to minimalist modern.
 Many are period revival, including Tudor, Georgian, Dutch, and colonial.

 Larger homes often have guest cottages, which were originally intended to be servants’ quarters.
-While these two-story homes get the most attention, most houses are actually modest one-stories with two or three bedrooms.
+While these two-story homes get the most attention, many of Ryan Place's and Berkeley Place's homes for sale can feature modest one-stories with two or three bedrooms.
 Basements and detached garages are common.
 Brick and stucco houses proliferate in Berkeley Place, distinctive designs with multiple gables and steep, pointed roofs.

 Historic charm and close proximity to Magnolia Avenue’s eclectic, artsy culture.
 You can’t find this kind of architecture just anywhere—it’s a true rarity in the DFW area.